Documentation Index

 Thesignup webhook is triggered when you call the .signup() method in your app via the Linkrunner SDK.
 This happens after the user has signed up or logged in, so the user_id field will contain the ID you passed to the SDK.

-The signup webhook also includes device identifiers (gaid/idfa) along with the user_id, giving you a complete picture of both the device and the user.
+The signup webhook includes device identifiers (gaid/idfa) along with the user_id, giving you a complete picture of both the device and the user.
+It also includes user identity fields (name, phone, email) and any custom parameters you passed via additional_data, such as referral codes or other custom key-value pairs.

 Use the signup webhook for: